CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/Output.md

 The creativity of LLMs is often debated, but there are clear indications that AI, in principle, is capable of creative processes in various ways:

 - **Autonomous Scientific Research**: Recent advancements have shown that LLMs can indeed make novel discoveries.
-For instance, a study by DeepMind demonstrated that an LLM["discovered new solutions for the cap set problem, a long-standing open problem in mathematics,"](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) which was a favorite open problem of Terence Tao.
+For instance, a study by DeepMind demonstrated that an LLM[ "discovered new solutions for the cap set problem, a long-standing open problem in mathematics,"](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) which was a favorite open problem of Terence Tao.
 This indicates that AI can not only understand existing knowledge but also contribute new insights in complex fields like mathematics.

 - **Autonomous Discovery**: AI has the capability to rediscover human strategies and openings independently.
-AlphaGo, for example,[rediscovered human Go strategies and openings through self-play](https://arxiv.org/pdf/2111.09259.pdf), without any human data input.
+AlphaGo, for example,[ rediscovered human Go strategies and openings through self-play](https://arxiv.org/pdf/2111.09259.pdf), without any human data input.
 This demonstrates an AI's ability to independently learn and innovate within established domains.

 - **Creative Optimization**: AI can optimize in surprisingly creative ways.
 The phenomena of specification gaming, where AI finds unintended solutions to problems, illustrate this.
 Although this unpredictability poses its challenges, it also shows that AI systems can come up with novel, creative solutions that might not be immediately obvious or intuitive to human problem solvers.
 DeepMind's blog post on [Specification Gaming](https://deepmind.google/discover/blog/specification-gaming-the-flip-side-of-ai-ingenuity/) illustrates this point vividly.